 What’s IN the Ecoriginals?

-Ecorignals are made from FSC-certified wood pulp, Non-GMO corn starch and cotton and for the sake of performance, small amounts of polyethylene (PE) are used for the nappy’s strength small amount of lycra around the legs to prevent leaks.
-The newest launched Ecoringals are made from an impressive 90% biodegradable materials that have the potential to break down in 3 months.
+Ecoriginals are made from FSC-certified wood pulp, Non-GMO corn starch and cotton, and for the sake of performance, small amounts of polyethylene (PE) are used for the nappy’s strength and a small amount of lycra around the legs to prevent leaks.
+The newest launched Ecoringals are made from an impressive 90% biodegradable materials that can break down in 3 months.
 Ecoriginals aim to have a 100% plastic-free nappy in 2025!

-Understandably, it is a constant juggle to balance performance and sustainability when creating an ‘eco-friendly nappy’.
-Of course, creating a greener nappy is what we all want, but obviously, we still expect adequate performance as well, don’t we?
+It is a constant juggle to balance performance and sustainability when creating an ‘eco-friendly nappy’.
+Of course, we all want to make a greener nappy, but obviously, we still expect adequate performance, don’t we?

-We have trialled Ecoriginals ourselves and have not had any issues with these plastic neutral nappies.
+We have trialled Ecoriginals and have had no issues with these plastic-neutral nappies.

-For any parents or carers who like to try out Ecoriginals, keep in mind that they have a 100% satisfaction guarantee.
-They are refunded any unhappy people with their products, so they must feel pretty confident about their products.
+For parents or carers who like to try out Ecoriginals, remember that they have a 100% satisfaction guarantee.
+They are refunded any unhappy people with their products, so they must feel pretty confident about them.

 ‘Did you know that Ecoriginals launched a new version of their nappies in 2020 and are now 90% biodegradable and have the ability to break down on landfill within the 4 months? (when dispost of correctly)’

-Generally speaking, there are a couple of things beneficial to determine if eco products are genuine so you can decide if the products align with the sustainable goals of your family.
+Generally speaking, there are a couple of things beneficial to determine if eco products are genuine so you can decide if the outcomes align with the sustainable goals of your family.

 - Eco-labels-The first thing you can look for when selecting eco-nappies or other eco products is Eco labels.
-A certified product with a globally recognised eco-label can give you a good insight into sustainable efforts.
+A certified product with a globally recognised ecolabel can give you insight into sustainable efforts.
 Some of the highest recognised eco-labels include Nordic Swan.
-Some great eco-friendly nappy brands like Bamboo Nature and Muumi are certified with this highly respected eco-label and choosing brands that carry such highly respected eco labels is the easiest way to find genuine eco nappies An other great one is the EU eco-label, where the brand Moltex is empowered with.
+In addition, some tremendous eco-friendly nappy brands like Bamboo Nature and Muumi are certified with this highly respected eco-label.
+Choosing brands with highly respected ecolabels is the easiest way to find genuine eco-nappies.
+Another great one is the EU ecolabel, which the brand Moltex is empowered with.

-Some of these great brands are available in bulk and with some brands, you can save yourself some dollars while other brands do not give many benefits to purchase in bulk.
+Some of these great brands are available in bulk, and with some brands, you can save yourself some dollars, while others do not give many benefits to purchasing in bulk.

-- Research-However, eco-labels are an easy way to give you great reinsurance of a product’s sustainable efforts; there are other great brands out there who may not be certified but are still great eco-friendly choices.
-More research will be required to determine the brand’s sustainable claims are genuine.
-Perhaps consider visiting the product’s website and look for transparent information.
-You will soon learn the difference between brands who love to share details about their sustainable efforts and brands who are transparnt at all.
+- Research-However, eco-labels are an easy way to give you great reinsurance of a product’s sustainable efforts; other great brands may not be certified but are still great eco-friendly choices.
+More research will determine whether the brand’s sustainable claims are genuine.
+Perhaps consider visiting the product’s website and looking for transparent information.
+You will soon learn the difference between brands that love sharing details about their sustainable efforts and transparent brands.

 - Ask questions-When you have any questions about the sustainable efforts of an eco-brand, contact the company and ask questions.
-You will soon find out the difference between genuine brands who love to provide you will detail and brand you may not hear back from or provide you with clear answers.
+You will soon discover the difference between genuine brands that love to provide details and brands you may not hear back from or provide clear answers.

-However, Ecoriginals don’t tick the first box, and they are not certified with an ecolabel.
+However, Ecoriginals don’t tick the first box and are not certified with an ecolabel.
 Still, they give you detailed and transparent information about their sustainable efforts as one could wish for.
-They also have helpful customer service to help you out with answering any questions you may have.
+They also have helpful customer service to help you answer any questions.

 ‘Did you know that Ecoriginals work together with Australian scientific organisations like the CSIRO(Commonwealth Scientific and Industrial Research Organisation) and aim for continuous improvement of the environmental standards, and aim to be plastic-free in 2025?